bids-standard/BEP028_BIDSprov/bep028spec.md

 }
 ```

 Contexts are created at the BIDS organization level, and only if necessary extended by a dataset.
 Thus most dataset creators will be able to reuse existing contexts.
 For terms, many of these are already in BIDS, with additional ones being curated by the NIDM-terms grant.
-Additional, terms can and should be re-used from schema.org, bioschemas, and other ontologies and vocabularies whenever possible.
+Additional, terms can and should be reused from schema.org, bioschemas, and other ontologies and vocabularies whenever possible.

 <!-- Footnotes themselves at the bottom. -->
 ## Notes